airbytehq/connector-contest/README.md

 ## Guidelines

-Read [here](GUIDELINES.md) for a checklist that must be completed for each connector built.
+Read [here](GUIDELINES.md) for all the rules about the contest and a checklist on connector requirements.

 ## Prizes